 Top tip for dessert | Order the chocolate bomb with popping candy.
 It comes with a hot caramel sauce which melts the chocolate when poured, making a great boomerang, for those so inclined.

-Where to go for a coffee & a light lunch – Stokes Coffee
+Where to go for a coffee in Lincoln & a light lunch – Stokes Coffee

 Stokes Coffee is a long standing family run business that smelt so delicious the scents wafted over as we approached from the castle.
 They have three locations but we visited Stokes on the Lawn which is housed in an old asylum.
 The cafe is decorated with funky wallpaper and a giant whale sculpture hangs from the ceiling.
 The team source, blend, roast and pack the products here and it’s possible to go ‘backstage’ so to speak, and view the teas and coffees and the coffee making process.
 They also sell the products to take home as well as drink in.